Lani274/tutorial-flask-login/README.md

         print('Created Database!')

 #add from here
-    login_manager = LoginManager()
+    login_manager = LoginManager() #instatiate
     login_manager.login_view = 'auth.login'
-    login_manager.init_app(app)
+    login_manager.init_app(app) #initialized

 @login_manager.user_loader
-    def load_user(id):
+    def load_user(id): #
         return User.query.get(int(id))
 #until here
 ```
-We added LoginManager. @login_manager.user_loader is telling flask how we load a user.
-The query will by default look for the id of the user.
-Now I can access the Home Page if I am logged in.
-If I am not logged in I cannot see the notes from the Home Page.
+We added LoginManager through the Flask-Login extension and can now use methods to manage our login management.
+Firstly, we instatiated and initialized the extension into our code.
+Moreover, with *login_view* we set the view for our Login, which will here be *auth.login* (vgl.
+Herbert 2021).
+With the function load_user() we can give out a user object from the database which is associated with the id in the current session.
+For that we use the *User.query.get()* method which finds the User object with the primary key from the integer type (vgl.
+Herbert 2021).
+Load_user() must be implemented by our web app as this function is a must for the Flask-Login extension (vgl. freeCodeCamp.org 2019).

 Now we want to change the navbar to so that it only shows the correct icons, when logged in.
 For that we want to check if the user is logged in.
 The current_user that was addded in view.py, is going to detect if a user is logged in or not.
-If the user is logged in current_user will give us all the information about the user, like the name, notes and email.
-If the user is not logged in then it will tell us that the current user is an anonymous user and is not known because he is not signed in.
+If the user is logged in current_user will give us all the information about the user, like the name, notes and email (vgl.
+How to track the current user in flask-login? n.d.).
+If the user is not logged in then it will tell us that the current user is an anonymous user and is not known because he is not logged in (vgl.
+How to track the current user in flask-login? n.d.).

 For that go to our view.py file.